chimobi-justice/num-format-utils/README.md

 # 📊 num-format-utils

-A lightweight utility library for formatting numbers, currencies, percentages, and decimals — with full TypeScript support and locale-aware formatting via the `Intl` API.
+A lightweight utility library for formatting numbers, currencies, percentages, decimals and more — with full TypeScript support and locale-aware formatting via the `Intl` API.

 > ✅ Ideal for dashboards, finance apps, and data display